and people are far more than

 Our teams are pre-screened for COVID-19 every single day—prior to the start of any patient visits or reporting to work in any capacity.
 In this time of uncertainty, home health remains a safe and effective way to receive the care you need in the comfort of your own home.
 Please call us today if you need our help managing your patient’s care in their home.

-At East Valley Palliative Care, we are more than an organization of palliative care professionals – we are proud members of communities across south central Arizona.
+At East Valley Palliative Care, we are more than an organization of palliative care professionals – we are proud members of communities across Phoenix Metro.
 Compassionate, high-quality service is our mission.
 And to us, service means getting to know our patients on a personal level.

 We know the people we serve, understand their needs, and tailor healthcare to ensure the best journey possible.